cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 ## Friendship
 * Corruption may be marked on Friendship.
 * At the end of the day, draw 1 (Charming: 2) empty corruption circles on Friendship.
-* Players with Repulsive may not use Friendship.
+* Players with Strange may not use Friendship.

 ## Flex
 * Only players with Strong can use Flex.